PICAXE "SerialPower I & II" Network

 - A variant of the network software is also available for simple one-wire "diode-mixing" networks with separate power and serial communication lines.

 - At 8MHz a maximum throughput of over 20 messages per second (equals 40 bytes of information) can be reached, the master node may command higher networks speed though.
+Higher data speeds are supported at 16Mhz or 32MHz clock frequencies.

 The network supports two variants regarding the electrical design: